Frazz by Jef Mallett for March 23, 2012

 22. Pushabc

-alizarinegreen about 12 years ago
+alizarinegreen over 12 years ago

 Here, bicyclists ride right through an intersection without stopping.
 Most it seems refuse to obey traffic signs.
 They ride on the sidewalk.
 They use the streets without bikelanes and expect special treatment.
 Plus, honking at them is a law breaker.